Nes Artist Residency was founded in the beginning of March 2008 in the rural and remote town of Skagaströnd and the first artists arrived in June.

 Nes is a member of the Remote Network of Artist Residencies in the Nordic and Baltic Regions

-As an international artist residency, Nes provides artists with a workspace and living quarters during their stay in Skagaströnd.
-The town was a trading and fishing town for centuries.
+As an international artist residency, Nes provides artists with a workspace and living quarters within Skagaströnd.
+The studios are separate from the artist houses that are scattered amoung the town.
+The town was a trading and fishing village.
 With the fishing industry decreasing in the last decade, the former fishing plant at Fjörubraut 8 has now found a new role housing the Nes artist residency studios.

-The living quarters are in apartments or row-houses, each shared by up to 4 artists.
+The artist accommodation is in apartments or row-houses in the town, each shared by up to 4 artists.

 The studios are open by appointment.
 If you would like to visit the residency while traveling in Iceland, or if you are considering staying at Nes and want to find out more by seeing it, please arrange to meet Melody in advance on +354 691 5554.